msanatan/python-pygame-speed-dating/pygame.md

 Congratulations!
 You've just done your first Pygame script!
 We simply drew a red rectangle on the screen that was 50 pixels long and wide (so really, it's a square...).
-You would have observed that we have more colours, let's draw another rectangle - this it'll be green, 30px wide and 20px long, and at the bottom right corner of the screen.
+You would have observed that we have more colours, let's draw another rectangle - it'll be green, 30px wide and 20px long, and at the bottom right corner of the screen.

 The tricky part of this would be the position so let's think about it for a bit.
-Every Pygame object on the screen has a corresponding rectangle with it's coordinates.
+Every Pygame object on the screen has a corresponding rectangle with its coordinates.
 As we mentioned before the coordinates are 4 positions describing how far away an object is from the origin on its: left, top, right and bottom.

 ## Exercises
 1. Read the following documentation for drawing circles: